-On 20 April 2016, seven species of animals munched on a pile of hempseed in our backyard.
+Meanwhile, back on the farm– on 20 April 2016, seven species of animals munched on a pile of hempseed in our backyard.
+We still have snow on the ground at this time of year.
 Our game camera took 588 pictures during this 15 hour dinner-breakfast-brunch-lunch banquet.
-Click here to see a PDF (27 mB) with a few of the best pics, and see some familiar faces.
+Not all of these pictures are in this PDF (27 mB), so click here to see a few of the best pics.

 Current status of FINOLA in the EU: Perfectly Legal!

 During the December 2016 holiday season, the United Kingdom’s Department of Farming and Rural Affairs (DEFRA) submitted Implementing Decision (EU) 2016/17 to the European Commission.
 This was DEFRA’s second attempt in 10 years to ban the cultivation of FINOLA in the UK.
 We did not agree with this recent decision, just as we did not agree with DEFRA’s first attempt to ban FINOLA after 2006.
 This recent witch hunt relied on THC results from only two field samples; one in 2014 and one in 2015.
 Both were collected from the same farm in Northern Ireland.
 Both samples were collected late, and not according to EU regulations.
 Both samples happened to be just slightly over the 0.2% THC limit, because of the late sampling.